bshongwe/headstarter_AI-customer-support/README.md

 <br></br>

 ### 💬 Usage
-- 💬 **Chat with Nuro AI:** Simply type your questions or commands in the chat interface and Nuro AI will provide responses using GPT-3.
+- 💬 **Chat with StockBot AI:** Simply type your questions or commands in the chat interface and StockBot AI will provide responses using GPT-3.
 - 👤 **Manage Account:** Log in via Google to manage your account settings and subscription plan.
 - 💳 **Subscribe:** Choose a monthly plan and process payments securely through